 Paint the monofin with a coat of white spray paint.
 This makes it easier to paint and decorate the monofin later.

 While the spray paint was drying we started watching The Little Mermaid.

-We took a break about half way through the movie and started the really fun part of painting and decorating the fins.
+We took a break about halfway through the movie and started the really fun part of the painting and decorating the fins.